 Disadvantages: Requires filter replacement, Not effective against viruses

-Water filtration is probably the most common method of purification for personal consumption, mainly because of its versatility and ease of use.
-Water filtration systems come in many forms and sizes, some of which are even portable.
-The most common water filtration systems are integrated with household sinks and refrigerators by connecting to the waterline.
+Water filtration is probably the most common purification method for personal consumption, mainly because of its versatility and ease of use.
+Water filtration systems come in many forms and sizes; some are even portable.
+The most common water filtration systems are integrated with household sinks and refrigerators by connecting them to the waterline.

 How Do Filters Work?

 Filtration systems use activated carbon and charcoal arranged in a cylindrical or round block.
-These highly porous materials easily adsorb contaminants from the water.
-As water flows through the carbon, chemicals and contaminants stick to the carbon, allowing pure water to flow to the filtration system’s basin.
+These highly porous materials efficiently adsorb contaminants from the water.
+As water flows through the carbon, chemicals, and contaminants stick to the carbon, allowing pure water to flow to the filtration system’s basin.

 Active carbon is highly effective in removing 81 chemicals from water.
-Studies show that it is also able to remove at least 14 types of pesticides and 12 types of herbicides from water.
-In addition, carbon also removes bad odor coming from chlorine-treated water (Tapp Water, 2018).
+Studies show that it can also remove at least 14 types of pesticides and 12 types of herbicides from water.
+In addition, carbon also removes bad odors coming from chlorine-treated water (Tapp Water, 2018).